ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 In order to build the project from the command line follow the instructions presented below.
 Make sure that you have all the prerequisites installed correctly before starting.

++ Demo video - [downloading and building the source code](https://github.com/ForgeRock/modernize-accelerators/blob/develop/forgerock-am-ora-migration-sso-jit/video/Oracle%20-%20Building%20The%20Tree.mp4) - All the steps below can be followed in this video recording.

 ### 2.1.
 Prerequisites - Prepare your Environment

 #### 2.1.1.
 Software and environment